 He listened as the sounds upstairs slowly ceased.
 The witches went to their room.
-He could hear Dawn telling Buffy to go to bed, the other slayer agreeing.
+He could hear Dawn telling Buffy to go to bed, Buffy agreeing.
 Soon it was silent.
 He pictured them all asleep.
 Dead tired.
 Wrung out.

 All except one.
 He could imagine Buffy rising from her bed.
-She would be in some whimsical pajama set completely at odds with the determination in her eyes, the stake in her hand.
-She would walk as quietly as she ever had out of the room, across the hall, down the stairs and around to the door to the basement.
-She would creep down the stairs stopping only at the bottom to make sure he was asleep.
+She'd be in some whimsical pajama set completely at odds with the determination in her eyes, the stake in her hand.
+She'd walk as quietly as she ever had out of the room, across the hall, down the stairs and around to the door to the basement.
+She'd creep down the stairs stopping only at the bottom to make sure he was asleep.

 Buffy walked in.
 It was too dark for a human to see what outfit she had on.
 Fortunately he wasn't human.
-She would kill him wearing sushi pajamas.
+She'd kill him wearing sushi pajamas.
 He almost laughed out loud.

 He reached over and turned on the light.
 She blinked rapidly, eyes trying to adjust, her body automatically taking a defensive pose.

 "I'm not going to fight you."

 "You can't fight me."
 Her tone was expressionless.

 "Right.
 But I'm not even going to try to talk you out of it."
 He sat up, pulled a pillow up for a backrest.
 "Not going to beg for my life.
 Or tell you all the good I've done these past few months.
 Not going to remind you how it was you who told me to watch over Dawn in the first place."